Nadir0702/ChickenInvaders-Unity/README.md

 1. Open the project in Unity 6 (2023.3+)
 2. Load the main scene from `Assets/Scenes/`
 3. Press Play to start the game
-4. Use mouse or WASD/Arrow keys to move
+4. Use mouse or Arrow keys to move
-5. Click or Space to shoot
+5. Left Click or Space to shoot
-6. Press B to use bombs (when available)
+6. Right Click or Left Shift to use bombs (when available)

 ---